-- (a) Upon completion of the exam, the IME provider must: - (A) Send the insurer a copy of the report and, if applicable, the observer Form 3923A, the invasive procedure Form 3227, or both. - (B) Sign a statement at the end of the report acknowledging that any false statements may result in sanctions by the director and verifying: - (i) Who performed the exam; - (ii) Who dictated the report; and - (iii) The accuracy of the report content. - (b) The insurer must forward a copy of the signed report to the attending physician or authorized nurse practitioner within 72 hours of the insurer's receipt of the report.
+(a) Upon completion of the exam, the IME provider must:

+(A) Send the insurer a copy of the report and, if applicable, the observer Form 3923A, the invasive procedure Form 3227, or both.

+(B) Sign a statement at the end of the report acknowledging that any false statements may result in sanctions by the director and verifying:

+(i) Who performed the exam;

+(ii) Who dictated the report; and

+(iii) The accuracy of the report content.

+(b) The insurer must forward a copy of the signed report to the attending physician or authorized nurse practitioner within 72 hoursthree days, excluding weekends and legal holidays, of the insurer's receipt of the report.